-We love the Lotus Teacup because you can see the color of the infusion against the elegant white porcelain.
+We love our Vivid brewpots as they are great to infuse the tea, especially in combination with the Lotus Teacup because you can see the color of the infusion against the elegant white porcelain.
 It’s modern, refined.

 For something more rustic, the Wabi Sabi Teacup was expertly designed by a local potter to be the perfect tea vessel: the tapered shape concentrates aromas like a brandy snifter, the small stature is offset by robust clay that fits well in one hand or two, the rounded lip feels so natural in the mouth.
 No two are alike.
 And they are not available anywhere else.

-And all of these cups fit perfectly on our favorite bamboo tray.
+And all of these cups fit perfectly on our favorite pressed wood tray.

 Continue Your Oolong Education

-Stop by our San Francisco Tea Lounges for a private tea tasting, or learn more on our blog.
+Stop by our San Francisco Tea Lounge & Tea Houses for a private tea tasting, or learn more on our blog.
 If you’d like to see a video of how to taste oolong tea, check out Episode 10 (below) from the Ultimate Beginner’s Guide to Tea where I introduce my friend Leo Babauta (zenhabits.net) to the delicious world of oolong tea.